John Marshal (died 1165): Family

 John was the son of Gilbert Giffard.
 He also had a brother named Walter Giffard, who held a clerical office.

 His first wife was Adelina Pipard, the heiress of the baron Walter Pipard.
 By her, John had two sons: Walter, who predeceased him, and Gilbert, who died shortly after him.
 John then cast Adelina aside in order to marry Sybil, sister of Patrick of Salisbury.
 Adelina was subsequently remarried to Stephen de Gay, maternal uncle of Earl Robert of Gloucester.

 John's eldest son by Sybil was also called John (II); upon his father's death, he inherited the title of Marshal.
 When John (II) died, King Richard the Lionheart gave the title to his brother, the well-known William Marshal.
-As well as John (II) and William, John (I) and Sybil also had Henry, who went on to become Bishop of Exeter, and Ansel, who served as a knight under his brother William and under his cousin Rotrou IV, Count of Perche.
+As well as John (II) and William, John (I) and Sybil also had Henry, who went on to become Bishop of Exeter, and Ansel Marshal, who served as a knight under his brother William and under his cousin Rotrou IV, Count of Perche.
 They also had two daughters.
-Margaret, who married William le Gros: they had a daughter, Margaret, wife of Ralph de Somery, and Matilda, wife of Robert du Pont de l’Arche.
+Margaret, who married William le Gros: they had a daughter, Margaret, wife of Ralph de Somery, and Matilda, wife of Robert du Pont de l'Arche.